Greece Moments Greece Moments

 Lasithi Plateau with windmills

-A visit to the Lasithi Plain is like a trip to the countryside.
-You can enjoy a lot of peace and tranquil nature on the 130 km² karst plain and dreamy villages invite you to take a walk.
-In addition, the Psychro Cave, the birthplace of Zeus, the father of the gods, adds a mystical touch to the entire region.
+A visit to the Lasithi Plateau is like a trip to the countryside.
+You’ll enjoy plenty of peace and quiet and serene nature on the 130 km² karst plateau, and dreamy villages invite you to take a stroll.
+Plus, the Psychro Cave, the birthplace of Zeus, the father of the gods, lends the entire region a mystical touch.

 We were there in June and will tell you whether a day trip is worth it.
-We also show you the best places to see around the Lasithi Plateau:
+We’ll also show you the best sights around the Lasithi Plateau:

 Table of Contents